syl3n7/MP-Server/Documentation.md

 {"command":"UPDATE","sessionId":"id","position":{"x":0,"y":0,"z":0},"rotation":{"x":0,"y":0,"z":0,"w":1}}\n
 ```

+#### Required Fields:
+- `command`: Must be "UPDATE"
-- `sessionId`: your TCP session ID
+- `sessionId`: Your TCP session ID (received during connection)
-- `position`: Vector3 with x, y, z coordinates
+- `position`: A Vector3 object with:
+  - `x`: X coordinate (float)
+  - `y`: Y coordinate (float)
+  - `z`: Z coordinate (float)
-- `rotation`: Quaternion with x, y, z, w components
+- `rotation`: A Quaternion object with:
+  - `x`: X component (float)
+  - `y`: Y component (float)
+  - `z`: Z component (float)
+  - `w`: W component (float, default 1.0)

-Server echoes or broadcasts state to other clients in the same room.
+Server echoes these updates to all other clients in the same room (excluding the sender).

-### 4.3 UDP Broadcasting
+### 4.3 UDP Broadcasting Behavior
-- Position updates are automatically broadcast to all players in the same room (except the sender)
+- Position updates are sent only to players in the same room
-- The server maintains player positions with their UDP endpoints in each room
-- Each player needs to send at least one UDP packet to register their endpoint with the server
+- Each player must send at least one UDP packet to register their endpoint with the server
+- The server records the UDP endpoint (IP:port) with the player's session
+- Players without a registered UDP endpoint won't receive position broadcasts
-- Server manages the mapping between player sessions and their UDP endpoints
+- The server automatically handles mapping between player sessions and UDP endpoints

 ### 4.4 Example (C# send)
 ```csharp